Orange County, CA Cocaine Lawyer

-Defending Clients Against Accusations of Possession, Dealing & Trafficking
+Defending Clients Against Accusations of Possession, Dealing & Trafficking in Orange County

 Cocaine has been pushed out of the news by the hysteria surrounding methamphetamine and newer designer drugs, but federal and state drug agents, as well as local police officers, arrest users and dealers of powder and crack cocaine every day.
 The penalties for cocaine crimes continue to be harsh, despite repeated efforts to reform California’s drug sentencing laws.